krasimirnyv/GuessNumber/README.md

 ---

+## 🧩 Project Summary

+A simple C# console game where the player tries to guess a randomly generated number within a limited number of tries.
+With each correct guess, the difficulty increases by raising the number range and available attempts.
+The game includes input validation, colored feedback, level progression, and the ability to replay or quit at any point.

+---

 ## 📌 Project Goals
 The goal of this project is to implement a number guessing game in the console, where the computer randomly generates a number and the player has to guess it within a limited number of tries.
 With each successful guess, the player levels up, and the number range and difficulty increase.